juekoc/MoneyTransferTest/README.md

 ------------------------------------------------------------------------------------------------------------------

-Since it is just a test I have not included the below however these are things that can be improved in the application:
+Since it is just a simple test I have not included the below, however these are things that can be improved in the application:
 * To add more error/expection handling and add more logs.